 - fesoterodine (Toviaz)

-Mirabegron (Myrbetriq) relaxes the bladder muscle.
+Mirabegron (Myrbetriq) relaxes the bladder muscle to help treat urge incontinence.
 It can help your bladder hold more urine and empty more completely.

 Patches deliver medicine through your skin.
-Oxybutynin (Oxytrol) is a common urinary incontinence patch that helps control bladder muscle spasms.
+In addition to tablet form, oxybutynin (Oxytrol) comes as a urinary incontinence patch that helps control bladder muscle spasms.

 Low-dose topical estrogen can come in a cream, patch, or vaginal ring.
 It may help women restore and tone tissue in the urethra and vaginal areas to help with some incontinence symptoms.